15th Street Extension Project

 Progress To Date

 The project was awarded a grant through the Atlanta Regional Commission for partial Design/Engineering and Construction funding.
 In partnership with GDOT and the City of Atlanta, an RFQ for Engineering Design services was advertised in June 2017.
 Jacobs was selected as the lead consultant and design work began in early 2018.
 In 2019 and 2020 project Environmental and traffic studies, Concept Design, and Preliminary Field Plans were reviewed and approved by GDOT.
-Final Field Plans were submitted to GDOT for review in mid-2020, and ROW acquisition activities are underway.
-Pending approvals and permitting by authorities, construction procurement is forecasted for late-2021, with construction beginning in early 2022 with an anticipated duration of 18 months.
+Final Field Plans were submitted to GDOT for review in mid-2020, and ROW acquisition activities completed in 2021.
 In early 2021 the project was awarded $2M additional federal funds for construction.
+Pending approvals and permitting by authorities and following a public construction procurement, construction is forecasted to begin in 2022 with an anticipated duration of 18 months.

 Please continue to visit this project webpage for updates and contact email@example.com with questions.